 Manaslu region, which is also termed the Manaslu Conservation Area, comprises sub-tropical Himalayan foothills to arid Trans-Himalayan high pastures bordering Tibet.
 Starting from Gorkha or Arughat and extending into the Larkya La pass, the area covers six climatic zones:

-- Tropical and sub-tropical zone, elevation varies from 228–2,000 metres (748–6,562 ft)
+- Tropical and sub-tropical zone, elevation varies from 228–2,000 meters (748–6,562 ft)

-- Temperate zone (within elevation range of 2,000–3,000 metres (6,562–9,843 ft)
+- Temperate zone (within elevation range of 2,000–3,000 meters (6,562–9,843 ft)

-- Sub-alpine zone elevation range of 3,000–4,000 metres (9,843–13,123 ft)
+- Sub-alpine zone elevation range of 3,000–4,000 meters (9,843–13,123 ft)

-- Alpine zone, a range of 4,000–5,000 metres (13,123–16,404 ft))
+- Alpine zone, a range of 4,000–5,000 meters (13,123–16,404 ft))

-- Meadows; and the arctic zone (lying above 4,500 metres (14,800 ft)).
+- Meadows; and the arctic zone (lying above 4,500 meters (14,800 ft)).

-The permanent snow line is reckoned above 5,000 metres (16,404 ft) elevation.
-Precipitation in the area is both from snowfall and rainfall; the average annual rainfall is about 1,900 millimetres (75 in) mostly during the monsoon period, which extends from June to September.
+The permanent snow line is reckoned above 5,000 meters (16,404 ft) in elevation.
+Precipitation in the area is both from snowfall and rainfall; the average annual rainfall is about 1,900 millimeters (75 in) mostly during the monsoon period, which extends from June to September.
 The temperatures in the area also vary widely with the climatic zone: in the subtropical zone, the average summer and winter temperatures vary in the range of 31–34 °C (88–93 °F) and 8–13 °C (46–55 °F) respectively; in the temperate climatic zone, the summer temperatures are 22–25 °C (72–77 °F) and winter temperatures are −2–6 °C (28–43 °F) when snow and frost are also experienced; in the subalpine zone, during December to May snowfall generally occurs and the mean annual temperature is 6–10 °C (43–50 °F).
 The arctic zone is distinct and falls within the permanent snow line; there, the temperatures lie much below freezing.

 Three main categories of vegetation have been identified in the area.
-These are categorized on the basis of the altitude as Low hill, Middle mountain and High mountain types with their exclusive types of dominant forests and other associated species.
+These are categorized on the basis of altitude as Low hill, Middle mountain, and High mountain types with their exclusive types of dominant forests and other associated species.
 The types of vegetation, however, tend to overlap the adjoining ones at places.
 Depending on the microclimate and other aspects, an overlap of vegetation is noticed in adjacent areas.
-However, the forest types are fairly well defined.
+However, the forest types are fairly well-defined.
 The flora in different forest types also does not show much variation.
-The valley basin has a rich eco zone diversity and includes nineteen different types of forests, most prominently Rhododendron, and also Himalayan blue pine, which is flanked by Ganesh Himal and the Sringi ranges.
+The valley basin has a rich ecozone diversity and includes nineteen different types of forests, most prominently Rhododendron, and also Himalayan blue pine, which is flanked by Ganesh Himal and the Sringi ranges.
 Medicinal herbs and aromatic plants have also been recorded in different forest types and adjoining vegetation.
 Overall, the presence of 19 types of forests and other forms of dominant vegetation have been recorded from the area.
 An estimated 2,000 plant species grow here.